The employee's premium share depends on which medical and dental plans are selected. Current premium rates are on the bottom of the Plan Summary.

 Voluntary Term Life Insurance

-Employees may apply to purchase supplemental coverage from Cigna Insurance Company for themselves and their spouses in units of $10,000 to a maximum of $300,000, as long as the amount does not exceed six times the employee's annual earnings.
+Employees may apply to purchase supplemental coverage from New York Life Insurance Company for themselves and their spouses in units of $10,000 to a maximum of $300,000, as long as the amount does not exceed six times the employee's annual earnings.
 Coverage for your unmarried children can be purchased in amounts of $2,000, $5,000 or $10,000.
 The premium is paid through payroll deduction and the amount is based on the employee's age and tobacco use.
 This coverage includes accidental death and dismemberment.

 It is the employee's responsibility to inform Employee Benefits within 30 days after the event if: